of the Southwest

 is a jam-packed compendium of detailed information about native plants that are particularly important to southwestern hummingbirds – from southern California to west Texas and northern Mexico.
 The 120 plant profiles feature full page flower photos, a discussion of the plant’s special importance to hummingbirds, in-depth info on range, preferred habitat, and appearance, and cultivation requirements.
 The 14 hummingbird profiles each detail the bird’s range and migratory habits, plants important to breeding habitat, and nectar plants used by season.
 Also included are chapters on hummingbird life history and plant pollination, how to create hummingbird habitat, and tips on gardening in the Southwest.
 Hummingbird fanciers both casual and extreme should find much to enjoy!

-The book is available at Amazon; a number of independent bookstores and specialty shops across the region; and directly from the author.
-Copies may be ordered from our website (credit cards, personal or cashiers checks) for $28.00 each, which includes Priority Mail shipping, handling, and applicable sales tax.
+Copies may be ordered from our website (credit cards, personal or cashiers checks) for $25.00 each plus $12.00 for Priority Mail shipping, handling, and applicable sales tax.
 Please fill out the form to the left with your name, shipping address, and indicate how many signed or unsigned copies you would like.
-And a huge thanks in advance to anyone who purchases a book from us directly, as we will be able to pocket a few more pennies.

 Selections from editorial reviews: